Charter Change Checklist

 - Public election of the Municipal Judge.
 The position of Municipal Judge should be elected by the people, therefore not being beholden to the City Council and its public servants along with others entrenched in city affairs.

 - Prohibit real estate transactions involving public land for the benefit of private enterprise.
-Stop the practice of using public funds and code compliance prosecutions for the purpose of city building initiatives instigated through use of secret meetings and negotiations.
+Stop the practice of using public funds and code compliance prosecutions to acquire land and property for the purpose of city building initiatives instigated through use of secret meetings and negotiations.
 Block the practice of secret agreements and decisions on use of real estate.
 Release any an all records relating to past deals and transactions.

 - Public elections for disposition and use of any and all public land.
 Citizens of Richardson should not be excluded from the decision process or prevented from providing public input on matters involving the sale and use of land held in the public trust.
 No second party entity, such as the Richardson Improvement Corporation should be enabled to engage in secret deals or sheltering real estate transactions involving public property.
 Any property transaction funded or facilitated using public resources, including any time or talent of any public servant of the City should be first disclosed to the public and then decided through a public election process.